BookBub

 Now despite all the amazing results and testimonials, BookBub isn’t necessarily your golden ticket to the bestseller lists, but can certainly help you build your readership!
 Here are a few of our tips to get started.

-Create a profile: Having a presence on BookBub can help optimize your search engine results.
+Having a presence on BookBub can help optimize your search engine results.
 Make sure to update your display picture, biography and even list some of your recommended reads.
 This is a great way to connect with your peers and to even see where you could advertise your book.
 (For example: if an author has a large amount of followers on BookBub and their readers would most likely vibe with your book, think about tapping into that network!)
 We recommend adding new books to your list, every other week or so.

-BookBub Ads: BookBub allows you to target other authors on the platform (which is where the last tip can come in handy!)
+BookBub allows you to target other authors on the platform (which is where the last tip can come in handy!)
 You can create ads by using the system’s templates or design your own.
 We recommend exploring your genre and targeting similar authors listed in that category.

-Featured Deals: Featured deals are where you’ll get the most bang for your buck.
+Featured deals are where you’ll get the most bang for your buck.
 But you do have to be patient!
 Featured Deals don’t happen right away and can take time and persistence.
-They can be pricey depending on the genre and the regions — if you get a deal within the U.S., expect to pay more.
+They can be pricey depending on the genre and the regions.
+If you get a deal within the U.S., expect to pay more.
 However, the payoff is worth it.
 Be considerate of the genre you are submitting in and don’t hesitate to try different genres and price points.
 Be sure to fill out the comment section with any accolades or awards the book has received!
 Once your feature deal is live, don’t be shy to advertise on other platforms — you can use this promotion to create some really great momentum.

 Overall, the most important lesson to learn with BookBub (and book marketing in general!) is the more you put, in the more you’ll get back.
 If you decide to apply yourself to the BookBub platform, be sure to use it consistently — optimize your profile, try using ads and submit frequently to Featured Deals, and it will be worth the effort in the end!
 Every reader counts and BookBub is a great place to meet more.